AOMediaCodec/av1-mpeg2-ts/ts-carriage.md

 > Need to use DVB private data specifier descriptor beforehands, with a private data specifier registered from https://www.dvbservices.com/identifiers/private_data_spec_id.
 > Requested 07-12-2018

+The AV1 video descriptor is based on a "Private data specifier descriptor" in ETSI EN 300 468.

 For an AV1 video stream, the AV1 video descriptor provides basic information for identifying coding parameters, such as profile and level parameters of that AV1 video stream.
 The same data structure as **AV1CodecConfigurationRecord** in ISOBMFF is used to aid conversion between the two formats.